Fusion systems on bicyclic 2-groups: Bicyclic -groups

 \begin{Proposition} Let $P$ be a bicyclic $2$-group such that $\Aut(P)$ is not a $2$-group.
 Then $P$ is homocyclic or a quaternion group of order $8$.
 In particular $P$ is metacyclic. \end{Proposition} \begin{proof} By Lemma~1 in \cite{Mazurov} we may assume that $P$ is nonmetacyclic.
 Since $P$ has rank $2$, every nontrivial automorphism of odd order permutes the maximal subgroups of $P$ transitively.
 By Theorem~\ref{Janko} such an automorphism cannot exists. \end{proof}

-As another corollary, we see that every subgroup of a bicyclic $2$-group contains a metacyclic maximal subgroup.
+As another corollary of Theorem~\ref{Janko} we see that every subgroup of a bicyclic $2$-group contains a metacyclic maximal subgroup.
 Since quotients of bicyclic groups are also bicyclic, it follows that every section of a bicyclic $2$-group has rank at most $3$.
 This will be used in the following without an explicit comment.
+Since here and in the following the arguments are very specific (i.\,e. not of general interest), we will sometimes apply computer calculations in order to handle small cases.